SPIRSCSIC/tee-integration/README.md

 Now, regarding the clients, there are two ways to execute them.

 #### Option 1: Command line interface (CLI)

-These commands will be executed in another machine/QEMU by a service that need to sign assets/evidences/logs.
+These commands will be executed in another machine/QEMU by a service that needs to sign assets/evidences/logs.

 ```bash
 # Register in group (This must contact the server)